Loading...

 What maintenance is included in the Management service?

 We will handle the maintenance of the property as part of our Management Service insofar as it relates to the tenancy and its impact on the property.
-This includes, but is not limited to: Repair & Maintenance of appliances; Partial redecoration e.g. a room or hallway; Safety certificate renewal during the tenancy; Any job relating to the tenancy and it's normal use e.g. minor carpet repairs, small electrical jobs, changing fixtures and fittings due to wear and tear, all will be dealt with as part of our managed service.
+This includes, but is not limited to Repair & Maintenance of appliances; Partial redecoration e.g. a room or hallway; Safety certificate renewal during the tenancy; Any job relating to the tenancy and its normal use e.g. minor carpet repairs, small electrical jobs, changing fixtures and fittings due to wear and tear, all will be dealt with as part of our managed service.

 Health & Safety